 Maggie Daley Park

-The park is a 20-acre public park in the Loop community area of Chicago, Illinois.
-It is located on the former site of the Lincoln Park city zoo, which was relocated to make way for the park.
-The park, which was opened in 2004, was named after Maggie Daley, the wife of former Chicago mayor Richard M. Daley.
+The park is a 20-acre public park in the Loop community of Chicago, Illinois.
+The park opened in 2004 and was named after Maggie Daley, the wife of former Chicago mayor Richard M. Daley.

 Daley Bicentennial Plaza